gowthamigitclass/Terraform-EKS-Jenkins/terraform-eks-jenkins/Part1/terraforming_autoscale node groups (Add-on)/README.md

-# Autoscaling worker node gropus (To improvise our clusters HA)
+# Autoscaling node groups (To improvise our clusters HA)
 This module provisions nodes for your cluster by managing AWS auto scaling groups.

 ### Features